CSB5/OPERA-MS/README.md

 make
 ~~~~

-This will build SIGMA (reference-free clustering approach), OPERA-LG (single genome scaffolder/gap-filler), and install the required perl modules.
+This will build SIGMA (reference-free clustering approach), [OPERA-LG](https://github.com/CSB5/OPERA-MS/tree/master/OPERA-LG) (single genome scaffolder/gap-filler), and install the required perl modules.

 ### Testing Installation

-A set of test files and a sample configuration file is provided to perform a test run of OPERA-MS. To test it, simply:
+A set of test files and a sample configuration file is provided to perform a test run of OPERA-MS. To test it, simply write the following commands:
 ~~~~
 cd /path/to/OPERA-MS
 perl OPERA-MS.pl sample_config.config 2> log.err